krlawrence/graph/README.md

 **LATEST NEWS:**

+[Oct-26-2019] Revision 282 (TP 3.4.4) was just published in all formats.
+See [change history](https://github.com/krlawrence/graph/blob/master/ChangeHistory.md) for details.
 [Oct-13-2019] Updated versions of the sample data and corresponding demo apps have been uploaded.
-[Dec-26-2018] Revision 281 (TP 3.3.4) was just published in all formats.
-See [change history](https://github.com/krlawrence/graph/blob/master/ChangeHistory.md) for details.

 ## Releases and change history